New Method for Efficient Recovery of Precious Metals from Thin-Film Solar Cells Developed by Swedish Researchers

 See also: Caterpillar to Launch Demonstration Project Using Hydrogen Fuel Cell Technology for Backup Power at Microsoft Data Center

-, one of the researchers involved in the study, expressed hope that their could be used as a reference for optimizing the recycling process and scaling up the method for larger-scale use in the future.
+, one of the researchers involved in the study, expressed hope that their research could be used as a reference for optimizing the recycling process and scaling up the method for larger-scale use in the future.
 Ultimately, this new method could help the solar energy industry become even more environmentally sustainable and cost-effective.

 Details about the study and the new method can be found in this journal.